expo/expo/docs/pages/guides/config-plugins.md

 This makes setup a bit easier and helps prevent users from forgetting to add a plugin.

-This does come with a couple caveats:
+This does come with a couple of caveats:

 1. Packages must export a plugin via **app.plugin.js**, this rule was added to prevent popular packages like `lodash` from being mistaken for a config plugin and breaking the prebuild.
 2. There is currently no mechanism for detecting if a config plugin has mandatory props.
 Because of this, `expo install` will only add the plugin, and not attempt to add any extra props.
 For example, `expo-camera` has optional extra props, so `plugins: ['expo-camera']` is valid, but if it had mandatory props then `expo-camera` would throw an error.